-This tomato tart is relatively simple to make, but there are a few specific steps to follow.
+This tomato tart recipe is relatively simple to make, but there are a few specific steps to follow.

-- Prep the base.
+Prep the base.
 In a small bowl, combine the crème fraîche, mustard, salt, and pepper.
-Spread the crème fraîche mixture across the pastry, leaving a 1/2 inch border all the way around.
+Spread the crème fraîche mixture across the pastry, leaving a ½-inch border all the way around.
 Sprinkle with chopped chives. (you can blend this in a food processor if you want a super creamy mixture!)

-- Add the tomatoes.
-Top with the tomatoes and then sprinkle a little salt across the tomatoes.
+Add the tomatoes.
+Top with the tomato slices and then sprinkle a little salt across the tomatoes.

-- Serve.
+Serve.
 Let cool slightly before cutting it with a sharp knife and serving.
-Top with extra chives and a sprinkle of salt, if desired.
+Top with extra chives or a sprinkle of kosher salt if desired.

 More Recipes Featuring Tomatoes

-If you love tomatoes, I’ve got a bunch of recipes you’ll love!
+If you love tomatoes, I’ve got a bunch of fresh tomato recipes you’ll love!
 They are such a versatile fruit - they’re wonderful in tarts, salads, and pasta dishes.
 Here are a couple of my favorite tomato recipes.